rachelmharrison/SEGfinal/README.md

 Personnel - clock in and clock out functions need to be fixed. read comments in code. - Simone i think i did it

+MainClass/View - write a method that validates a username and password (in main class), call this from actionPerformed (in view) when a user presses the log in button, then show them the right screen ( a lot of the code is there but commented out)

 TEST